 Symptoms can take weeks or even months to improve and the issue may never be completely cured.
 The treatment of interstitial cystitis will begin with minimally invasive measures and escalate progressively if symptoms are not improving:

-Dr. Wiliams may recommend some simple lifestyle changes including a change of diet, bladder retraining (holding urine for longer and longer periods of time to regain muscle control,) low-impact exercises and wearing looser clothing.
+Dr. Williams may recommend some simple lifestyle changes including a change of diet, bladder retraining (holding urine for longer and longer periods to regain muscle control,) low-impact exercises, and wearing looser clothing.